Business Model Competition

 - Ability to defend the idea during judges' questioning period

-To enter the qualifying round, please fill in the application form.
+To enter the qualifying round, please fill in the registration form.

 BMC qualifier major entry eligibility guidelines